Typhoon Gaemi charges toward eastern Taiwan – DW – 07/24/2024

 Lai added the next 24 hours would be crucial for the island, as there was "a very severe challenge" for emergency services and personnel to tackle.

-You can watch the live feed as Gaemi approaches Taiwan's eastern coast here: https://www.youtube.com/live/r6hPbmT2eQo
+You can watch the live feed as Gaemi approaches Taiwan's eastern coast here.

 Typhoon Gaemi expected to be the strongest storm in 8 years